How Can We Help?

 Far Field Parameters

-Go to the Setup tab in the main window and select the Far-Field panel, Fig. 1.
+To configure radiation pattern parameters, navigate to the Setup tab in the main window and select the Far-Field panel (Fig. 1).

-The far field can be computed after having calculated the current distribution previously.
-Thus, the parameters set in the Far-Field panel have no effect in the determination of the currents and can be modified at any time.
+The far field can be computed after calculating the current distribution.
+Thus, the parameters set in the Far-Field panel have no effect on the determination of the currents and can be modified at any time.
 However, the far field must be recalculated every time these parameters are modified.

 There are four options for radiation pattern calculations: